Peter Schiff: Investigation and lawsuit

 On June 30, 2022, the Puerto Rico Office of the Commissioner of Financial Institutions (OCIF) announced they had suspended the operations of Schiff's Puerto Rico-based Euro Pacific International Bank, which was suspected of having facilitated money laundering and tax evasion.
 The Commissioner stated that it had found numerous violations of its regulations and that the bank had "not wanted to comply".
 Regulators liquidated the bank, and Schiff paid $300,000 in fines.

 Schiff claimed that the OCIF actions were due to allegations made by 60 Minutes Australia and The Age newspaper, saying, "There was no way those allegations were true, but once those stories broke, the bank's business imploded."
 In 2022 Schiff filed a civil action against the Nine Network and The Age newspaper for defamation over the 60 Minutes Australia interview and subsequent Age articles.
 Later in 2022, an Australian judge ruled that 60 Minutes had defamed Schiff but The Age had not.

 By December 2023, the civil action was settled.
 Schiff was paid $360,000, and the respondents removed all versions of the 60 Minutes broadcast.

 Schiff has stated that he lost millions of dollars due to the investigation.

+In August 2024, Schiff filed a lawsuit against the Internal Revenue Service (IRS) on claims that it failed to fulfill a Freedom of Information Act (FOIA) request to provide information regarding its suspension of Euro Pacific Bank's operations.